DEIB-GECO/DSBot/README.md

 12. Compose down the docker running
     - in VSCode right click on docker compose file and click on "compose down"
     - in PYCharm click on the stop button next to the control panel in the lower part of the screen
+    - in terminal, digit ctrl-p ctrl-q to exit the bash, then execute
+        >docker-compose -f "docker-compose.yml" down

 #Executing the application